w15546251-afk/new-da-hood-farm/README.md

     return false
 end

--- MONEY COLLECTOR SWEEP (Slower tween speed: divisor changed from 70 to 35) local function collectMoneyDropsByTweeningWithin30Studs()
+-- THOROUGH 25-STUD MONEY COLLECTION SWEEP (Ensures all drops are completely picked up) local function collectAllMoneyDropsWithin25Studs()
     local startTime = tick()

-    while (isAutoFarmRunning or isCashierFarmRunning) and (tick() - startTime < 2.0) do local char = LocalPlayer.Character
+    while (isAutoFarmRunning or isCashierFarmRunning) and (tick() - startTime < 4.0) do local char = LocalPlayer.Character
         if not char or not char:FindFirstChild("HumanoidRootPart") then break end local rootPart = char.HumanoidRootPart